barcelonadigital/Cloud4All-Context-Aware-Server/README.md

 }
 ```

 Updating the configuration is possible sending a POST request to /configs/:id where id is the id of the sensor or user.

-Finally, you can also get a specific config system.
+You can also get a specific config system.
 Use GET to retrieve the value from key config parameter from id configuration:

 	GET /configs/:id

+Finally, you can delete users, configs and devices sending a delete request to specific :id:

+	DEL /configs/:id
+	DEL /devices/:id
+	DEL /users/:id

 Triggering System